-- 4.1 The Council exercised its' right to postpone Auto-Enrolment until the 1 October 2017.
-From this date all those who do not opt out of the Local Government Pension Scheme (LGPS), the Council is required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
+- 4.1 The Council exercised its' right to postpone Auto-Enrolment until the 1st October 2017.
+From this date the Council has been required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment for all those who do not opt out of the Local Government Pension Scheme (LGPS).
 The rate of future service contributions is set by the Actuary advising the Pension Fund and is reviewed on a triennial basis in order to ensure that the scheme is appropriately funded.
-The future service rate, set at 1 April 2017 for a three year period, is 15.8%. - The staging date for Auto-Enrolment of employees who receive payment in respect of the Elections is 1 August 2017 and the Council must automatically enrol all qualifying workers into an approved pension scheme from that date.
+The future service rate, set at 1 April 2017 for a three year period, is 15.8%. - 4.2 The staging date for Auto-Enrolment of employees who receive payment in respect of the Elections was 1st August 2017 and the Council must automatically enrol all qualifying workers into an approved pension scheme from that date.
 For this purpose qualifying employees are those aged between 22 and state pension age who earn at least £10,000 per year from their election duties.
-An initial assessment of the workforce indicates that Wyre Elections are unlikely to have an automatic enrolment duty from the staging date but the situation will have to be monitored as part of the ongoing assessment process.
+Wyre Elections had no automatic enrolment duty from the staging date but the situation is monitored as part of the ongoing assessment process.